 Published on: 28 September 2016 Author: Cressida Cowell

-In my last blog post, I talked about how important it has been for me as a parent to continue reading together with my children beyond the age that they can read for themselves.
+The incomparable author and illustrator Cressida Cowell, creator of the How to Train Your Dragon and The Wizards of Once universes, became our fourteenth Writer in Residence back in 2016.
+In this blog Cressida talked about how important it has been for to continue reading together with her children beyond the age that they can read for themselves.

 Recent research shows that an average of 86 per cent of parents with a child age 5 read with them every day or every other day, but that this falls to 38 per cent of parents of 11 year-olds.